Kayanja2023/Rag-Powered-Chatbot/README.md

-# Clickatell RAG-Powered Q&A Chatbot
+# Company Specific RAG-Powered Q&A Chatbot

 ## Project Requirements

- The ask for the project [RaD-GP-C25-P-I6] is to build a chatbot that integrates company-specific knowledge into a Generative AI system using embedding-based retrieval and conversational memory.
+ The ask for the project is to build a chatbot that integrates company-specific knowledge into a Generative AI system using embedding-based retrieval and conversational memory.
 The goal is to demonstrate how internal knowledge assets can be structured, embedded, and queried to support accurate and brand-consistent answers.
 The chatbot should provide coherent, multi-turn dialogue capabilities while gracefully handling uncertainty with a seamless fallback mechanism.

 ### The deliverables include: